Jaguar XJ (XJ40): Development

-Throughout the 1970s Jaguar had been developing "Project XJ40", which was an all-new model intended to replace the original XJ6.
+Throughout the 1970s, Jaguar had been developing Project XJ40, which was an all-new model intended to replace the original XJ6.
 Scale models were being built as early as 1972.
 Due to the 1973 oil crisis and problems at parent company British Leyland, the car was continually delayed.
 Proposals from both Jaguar's in-house designers and Pininfarina were received.
-Eventually, it was decided an internal design would be carried through to production and, in February 1981, the British Leyland board approved £80 million to produce the new car.
-Launch was originally scheduled for 1984, but following Jaguar's de-merger from BL and privatization that same year, the company's CEO Sir John Egan took advantage of the resurgence in sales of the existing Series III XJ6 (particularly in the lucrative North American market) to delay the XJ40's launch a further two years to allow for more development time.
+Eventually, it was decided an internal design would be carried through to production.

+In February 1981, the British Leyland board approved £80 million to produce the new car.
+Launch was originally scheduled for 1984.
+Following Jaguar's de-merger from BL and privatization that same year, the company's CEO John Egan took advantage of the resurgence in sales of the existing Series III XJ6, particularly in the lucrative North American market, to delay the XJ40's launch a further two years to allow for more development time.

-The XJ40 was at the time, the most extensively tested vehicle the company had ever developed.
+The XJ40 was at the time the most extensively tested vehicle the company had ever developed.
 Designs for the XJ40 pioneered significant improvements to how Jaguar cars were designed, built, and assembled.
-Among these improvements was a 25% reduction in the number of bodywork panels required per car (e.g. three pressings needed for a Series 3 door compared with one for a XJ40 door), resulting in not only a more efficient assembly process, but also a weight saving and a stiffer structure.

-Despite this however, early production XJ40s still suffered from reliability (particularly with its electrical systems) and build quality issues, which damaged its reputation, and further continued Jaguar's poor reputation for quality, despite the extensive testing of the car, and the engineering efforts to improve quality.
-The protracted development time meant the car dated much quicker than its rivals, and it was quickly superseded technologically by the E32 BMW 7-Series (1986), the Lexus LS400 (1989) and the W140 Mercedes-Benz S-Class (1991).
-Following the takeover by Ford in 1990 the XJ40 was replaced by the X300 which whilst based on the XJ40 platform was highly revised in almost all areas.
+Among these improvements was a 25% reduction in the number of bodywork panels required per car (e.g. three pressings needed for a Series 3 door compared with one for a XJ40 door), resulting in not only a more efficient assembly process but also a weight saving and a stiffer structure.
+Despite this, early production XJ40s still suffered from reliability problems, particularly with the electrical systems and build quality.
+This damaged its reputation, and continued Jaguar's poor reputation for quality, despite the extensive testing of the car and the engineering efforts to improve quality.
+The protracted development time meant the car dated much quicker than its rivals, and it was quickly superseded technologically by the E32 BMW 7-Series (1986), the Lexus LS400 (1989), and the W140 Mercedes-Benz S-Class (1991).
+Following the takeover by the Ford Motor Company in 1990, the XJ40 was replaced by the X300.
+While it was based on the XJ40 platform, the X300 was highly revised in almost all areas.

+Retired Jaguar founder Sir William Lyons had acted in a consultative role during the XJ40 project's early phase, and was shown the final prototype shortly before his death in 1985, and was said to be approving of the car - thus the XJ40 is widely believed to be the final Jaguar to have had Lyons' involvement.